List of metropolitan areas in Europe: Sources

 List includes metropolitan areas according only to the studies of ESPON, Eurostat, and OECD.
-For this reason some metropolitan areas, like the Italian Genoa Metropolitan Area (with a population of 1,510,781 as of 2010) or the Ukrainian Kryvyi Rih metropolitan area (with a population of 1,170,953 as of 2019), are not included in this list, with data by other statistic survey institutes.
+For this reason some metropolitan areas, like the Italian Genoa Metropolitan Area (with a population of 1,510,781 as of 2010) and the Ukrainian Kryvyi Rih metropolitan area (with a population of 1,170,953 as of 2019), are not included in this list, with data by other statistic survey institutes.

-Population figures correspond to the populations of Functional urban areas (FUA).
+Population figures correspond to the populations of functional urban areas (FUA).
 The concept of a functional urban area defines a metropolitan area as a core urban area defined morphologically on the basis of population density, plus the surrounding labour pool defined on the basis of commuting.

-Figures in the first two population columns use a harmonised definition of a Functional urban area developed jointly in 2011, with delimitation basing on the DEGURBA method.
+Figures in the first two population columns use a harmonised definition of a functional urban area developed jointly in 2011, with delimitation basing on the DEGURBA method.

 Further information on how the areas are defined can be found in the source documents.
 These figures should be seen as an interpretation, not as conclusive fact.